zislam370/SuperPay/README.md

 ## Architecture
 SuperPay follows a modular MVVM (Model-View-ViewModel) architecture with protocol-oriented design and SOLID principles.
 ## Reson for selecting this architecture:
-- **MVVM**: Provides separation of concerns, testability, and SwiftUI compatibility.t supports scalability, SOLID principles, mocking, dependency injection, and maintainability.It supports scalability, SOLID principles, mocking, dependency injection, and maintainability.
+- **MVVM**: Provides separation of concerns, testability, and SwiftUI compatibility.It supports scalability, SOLID principles, mocking, dependency injection, and maintainability.
 Allows for clear separation between UI and business logic.
 Also this project is a simple and small project so MVVM is a good fit.

 ## Modules
 - **ProductList**: Displays products, handles image loading, and add-to-cart actions